atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 V '
 f
-one day, tired of London, be willing to reward his sincere passion for her. his part of her father’s letter affcist cd Fanny fo much— — as she was ft of not deserving the mention made of her in it — that she burst into tears, and was going to hurry out of the room to ( hide them. '
+one day, tired of London, be willing to reward his sincere passion for her. his part of her father’s letter affcist cd Fanny fo much----as she was ft of not deserving the mention made of her in it --that she burst into tears, and was going to hurry out of the room to ( hide them. '
 At that moment .Dermot, who
-thought her very pretty as well as her mother, went to stop her, and to inquire into the cause of. her uneasiness j but she broke from him, and flew to her own apartment. — There she gave a loose to her sorrows. tt
+thought her very pretty as well as her mother, went to stop her, and to inquire into the cause of. her uneasiness j but she broke from him, and flew to her own apartment. --There she gave a loose to her sorrows. tt
 *
 .
 Mrs. Selby, nettled at having seen the Captain take So much notice of her daughter, when he had been just making